 - Change detection.

 - Because systems are often tuned up for specific environments and Applications, changes in room configuration or the accidental movement of beacons or other hardware can affect the consistency of results.

 - Physically crowded environments.

 - We recommend performing site surveys during off hours to reduce variability in data due to human bodies randomly moving around.

 - Changing or incomplete requirements.

 - It’s cheaper to do it right the first time.
-This highlights the importance of good research to understand what the requirements and needs are of the use case.
+This highlights the importance of good research to understand what the requirements and needs are of the Applications.